melwinalm/my-gatsby-blog/content/blog/3sum/index.md

 tags: csharp
 ---

-Note: This problem was taken from LeetCode - [Island Perimeter](https://leetcode.com/problems/3sum/)
+Note: This problem was taken from LeetCode - [3Sum](https://leetcode.com/problems/3sum/)

 ### Using Sorting & Binary Search